 PRNT1000 Printmaking 1 42.0 Hours

-This is a studio course that introduces fundamental printmaking techniques in lithography and serigraphy, with emphasis on the edition.
-Students are also introduced to intaglio and relief printmaking, and will develop a personal aesthetic in response to the printmaking medium.
+In this studio course, students are introduced to fundamental printmaking techniques in lithography and serigraphy, with emphasis on the edition.
+Students develop a personal aesthetic in response to the printmaking medium.

 PRNT1001 Printmaking 2 42.0 Hours